 The Caucasian Shield Bug is blackish-brown with a trapezoidal shape (the shape of a shield).
 The shield is called a scutellum.
 The shield has yellowish speckled markings.
 Its antennae have five segments (Pentatominae means ‘five segments’).
 Its greyish-black legs, called tarsi, have three segments.
 It has forewings (front wings) called hemelytra, and it also has hindwings (back wings).
 It has a sucking mouthpart.

-It measures about 1.5 centimetres (half to 1 inch) long.
+It measures about 1.5 centimetres (1 inch) long.
 The female is slightly larger than the male.

 The Shield Bug is common worldwide.
 The species Apodiphus amygdaliis native to Austria, Albania, Bulgaria, Greece, Italy, and Macedonia.
 The Caucasian Shield Bug is native to the Caucasus region, in countries such as Georgia, Armenia, Azerbaijan, and southern Russia.
 The photographed Shield Bug was found in Georgia.